NIA Small Business Programs: An Overview

 Special Focus on Alzheimer's Disease and Related Dementias

-NIA is the lead federal agency addressing research on Alzheimer’s disease (AD) and AD-related dementias (ADRD) and has been granted an unprecedented research and development (R&D) budget to address and develop interventions and therapeutics that prevent the onset of AD and ADRD, or may lead to a cure.
+NIA is the lead federal agency addressing research on Alzheimer's disease (AD) and AD-related dementias (ADRD) and has been granted an unprecedented research and development (R&D) budget to address and develop interventions and therapeutics that prevent the onset of AD and ADRD, or that may lead to a cure.

 To meet its goals, NIA realizes it must attract small businesses with new and different ideas and approaches.
 Furthermore, NIA must reach out to and attract small businesses that have never before considered or participated in NIA's Small Business Programs.